MicrosoftDocs/sdk-api/sdk-api-src/content/minidumpapiset/ns-minidumpapiset-_minidump_callback_output.md

 Controls whether the dump should be canceled.
 If the callback function returns <b>TRUE</b> and <b>Cancel</b> is <b>TRUE</b>, the dump will be canceled.
 In this case, the <a href="https://msdn.microsoft.com/b476023d-0e93-4d76-9ba8-ce5766c9ac51">MiniDumpWriteDump</a> function fails and the dump is not valid.

 This member is ignored unless the callback type is <b>CancelCallback</b>.

+### -field Handle

+A handle to the file to which a kernel minidump will be written.

+This member is ignored unless the callback type is <b>WriteKernelMinidumpCallback</b>.

 ### -field VmRegion